space-concordia-robotics/robotics-prototype/README.md

 Secondly, it is imperative you use a virtual env (instead of your system Python) to use/contribute to the project, else things could get messy.
 ### Prerequisites
-Make sure you are using Ubuntu 16.04 (The ROS distribution we doesn't support anything newer than 16.04).
+Make sure you are using Ubuntu 16.04 (The ROS distribution we use doesn't support anything newer than 16.04).

 Make sure the following are installed
 ```
+$ sudo apt install python-pip
 $ sudo apt install virtualenv
 $ sudo apt install git
 ```
-You will also need python3.6, which is by default not in Ubuntu 16.04's available packages.
+You will also need python3.6, which is by default not in Ubuntu 16.04's APT's available packages.
 #### Installing python3.6
 ```
 $ sudo add-apt-repository ppa:deadsnakes/ppa